 having lower durability than the standard bronze cleats.

-The M2 shoe cleats now feature aerodynamically sculpted,
+Millennium II shoe cleats feature aerodynamically sculpted,

 hard rubber walking pads.
 The pads insert into the rear of

-with the exceptionally low profile of the cleats, off the bike
+with the exceptionally low profile of the cleats, off the

 |The patented "twist in" tongue and groove retention